arlogy/jsu/DEVELOP.md

 ones to generate informative code coverage in the `coverage` directory.
-- `npm run code:check-state` (**key**): validate source code and run all kinds of tests, including code coverage generation; this is the command to use in GitLab CI/CD continuous integration for example.
+- `npm run code:check-state` (**key**): validate source code and run all kinds of tests, including code coverage generation; this is the command to use in GitLab CI/CD automation for example.

 ### Cleaning generated data